Hulk Hogan: Tributes and legacy

 Hogan has been described as one of the largest attractions in professional wrestling history and a major reason why Vince McMahon's expansion of his promotion worked.
-Wrestling historian and journalist Dave Meltzer stated that "...You can't possibly overrate his significance in the history of the business.
-And he sold more tickets to wrestling shows than any man who ever lived".
-Hogan himself had previously said he is the second-greatest wrestler ever, after Ric Flair, although Chris Jericho has stated that Hogan is a better worker than Flair and that working with him was one of the favorite moments of Jericho's career.
+Wrestling historian and journalist Dave Meltzer stated: "You can't possibly overrate his significance in the history of the business.
+And he sold more tickets to wrestling shows than any man who ever lived."
+Hogan himself had previously said he was the second-greatest wrestler ever, after Ric Flair, although Chris Jericho has stated that Hogan was a better worker than Flair and that working with him was one of the favorite moments of his career.
 Meanwhile, Cody Rhodes has said numerous times that Hogan's WrestleMania X8 match with The Rock is the greatest match in wrestling history and that it epitomized what professional wrestling is.
-Bret Hart has issued both praise and criticism for Hogan, lauding his look and describing him as a "hero" to both fans and fellow wrestlers, but calling his in-ring abilities "very limited."
+Bret Hart has issued both praise and criticism for Hogan, lauding his look and describing him as a "hero" to both fans and fellow wrestlers, but calling his in-ring abilities "very limited".
+Hogan has been ranked as one of the top ten greatest pro wrestlers of all time by both Sports Illustrated and IGN.
+In 2018, David Levin of Bleacher Report wrote "Hulkamania is the greatest concept ever created in wrestling."
+Adding, "Hogan made wrestling a national phenomenon in the mid-1980s."